 - Stool analysis, to rule out infection as a cause of your symptoms.

-- CT or MRI angiography, to provide detailed images of blood flow in your small intestine and to look for blocked arteries.
+- CT or magnetic resonance angiography, to provide detailed images of blood flow in your small intestine and to look for blocked arteries.
 This test is usually used only if ischemia is suspected in your small bowel as well as in your colon.

 - Colonoscopy.
 This test, which provides detailed images of your colon, can be helpful in diagnosing ischemic colitis.
 Colonoscopy can also be used to check for cancer, and to see how well a treatment worked.

 Treatment for ischemic colitis depends on the severity of your condition.

 Signs and symptoms often diminish in two to three days in mild cases.
 Your doctor may recommend:

 - Antibiotics, to prevent infections